 - 1. TRC and CARTS worked to merge TRC's Route 3 with CARTS' existing routes in the Sinclairville-Cherry Creek-Ellington-Kennedy-Jamestown area.
-Completed 8/2012 - 2.
-All CARTS routes are uploaded on the state GIS system, while TRC has several routes in the system.
-TRC is making changes to routes and will send its routes to the State in the future. partially completed CARTS Completed - 3.
-Establish working group within the Duplication of Services Subcommittee to target specific agencies and get only the involved agencies at the table. ongoing - 4.
-TRC / TEAM Services Inc / CCADC will get routes completed to be put on overlay of GIS on CARTS routes.
-Completed 9/2013 - 5.
+Completed 8/2012 - All CARTS routes are uploaded on the state GIS system, while TRC has several routes in the system.
+TRC is making changes to routes and will send its routes to the State in the future. - partially completed - CARTS Completed - 3.
+Establish working group within the Duplication of Services Subcommittee to target specific agencies and get only the involved agencies at the table. ongoing - TRC / TEAM Services Inc / CCADC will get routes completed to be put on overlay of GIS on CARTS routes. - Completed - 9/2013 - 5.
 Find vendor for GIS data Completed 11/2013 - 6.
-TRC / TEAM Services Inc. / CCADC will get all data on spread sheet to get to person to

-- complete GIS overlay Target 1/2014 - 7.
+TRC / TEAM Services Inc. / CCADC will get all data on spread sheet to get to person to complete GIS overlay Target 1/2014 - 7.
 Begin process for TEAM Services Inc to become a public transit Key Stakeholders approval 9/2013. - 8.
-Meeting with John Reel DOT to begin to define action plan for TEAM Services Inc to go public Completed 11/12/2013 - 9.
-Begin to develop contract / plans with TEAM Services Inc to go public ongoing Target date 4/1/2014 - 10.
+Meeting with John Reel DOT to begin to define action plan for TEAM Services Inc to go public Completed 11/12/2013 - Begin to develop contract / plans with TEAM Services Inc to go public ongoing Target date 4/1/2014 - 10.
+Non-emergency medical transportation for Western New York was taken over by Medical Answering Services (MAS) in 2014 public transit agency is experiencing a lot of duplicate services.
+Working with MAS and to avoid duplication of services.
+2014 -ongoing - 11.
+Upstate NY Medicaid Public Transit Issues collaborative working group was developed on Basecamp to aid in the Non-Emergency Medical Transportation problems / duplication of services / lost rides transit agencies are dealing with.
+6/2014 Ongoing - 12.
 Begin working with Jamestown High School CDOS program.
-3/2015 - 11.
-Contract completed TEAM Services Running Pilot Route 40 in the Findley Lake area 6/2016
+3/2015 Completed - 13.
+Contract completed TEAM Services Running Pilot Route 40 in the Findley Lake area 6/2016 - 14.
+TEAM Services Inc. pilot became an official route on CARTS schedule 2017 - 15.
+TEAM Services Route 40 Ended due to COVID 3/2020